NIBS Annual Conference 2019

 You can fly direct to Shanghai or Beijing and either pick up an internal flight or take the high speed bullet train.
 Booking both the international and internal flights with a Chinese carrier will give you the best value return ticket as usually Chinese carriers charge a minimum for adding on the internal flight.

-We have secured an excellent conference rate for delegates of 600 CNY per night with the Crowne Plaza Songbei, Harbin.
-The rate include breakfast, taxes, no deposit required and can be cancelled with no fee.
+We have secured an excellent conference rate for delegates of 600 CNY (514 CNY + tax) per night with the Crowne Plaza Songbei, Harbin.
+The rate include breakfast, no deposit is required and can be cancelled with no fee.
 The rate also includes access to the Club Lounge which offers coffee, tea, cold soft drinks and fruit throughout the day and an evening cocktail hour for NIBS delegates returning from their day at the conference wishing to relax and continue networking.
+Please note this rate is only available Tuesday to Friday.
+If you wish to stay longer and take advantage of this discounted rate please send your reservation request via email to email@example.com with your arrival and departure dates, and mention you are with the NIBS Conference.
+The hotel will send a booking confirmation letter to you.

 The Crowne Plaza is 15 minutes walk to the Wanda Plaza Mall which has many restaurants, a supermarket, international and local brand shops, a cinema and the largest indoor ski slope in the world!